 However, frontline staff may be an easier target as they are not always aware of the risks of cyberattack, or understand the likely consequences.

 While IT believes new tools such as artificial intelligence can help to identify and block cyberattack types in real time, 100 per cent of survey respondents believe that user training and awareness programmes are vital prerequisites to improving email security.
 The survey showed that only 77 per cent of respondent companies are training their employees.
 Larger organisations (over 1,000 employees) are more likely to do so.

 According to IT research company Gartner: "Attack methods continually evolve to stay a step ahead of your security strategy.
 Therefore, it is paramount to train employees to be security-conscious critical thinkers who can leverage their knowledge in changing situations."

-Email attacks are becoming increasingly stealthy and targeted, and cyber criminals have shifted their main focus from the largest organizations to smaller targets.
+Email attacks are becoming increasingly stealthy and targeted, and cyber criminals have shifted their main focus from the largest organisations to smaller targets.

-Organizations can take measures that train employees to understand the latest email attack techniques with advanced solutions such as Barracuda PhishLine.
-It spearheads the prevention of email fraud, data loss and brand damage by including in their solution the training and testing of employees to recognize highly targeted and socially engineered spear phishing.
-The solution is available in multiple enterprise-grade versions tailored to suit organizations of all sizes.
+Organisations can take measures that train employees to understand the latest email attack techniques with advanced solutions such as Barracuda PhishLine.
+It spearheads the prevention of email fraud, data loss and brand damage by including in their solution the training and testing of employees to recognise highly targeted and socially engineered spear phishing.
+The solution is available in multiple enterprise-grade versions tailored to suit organisations of all sizes.

-PhishLine helps humans to recognize the subtle clues that an incoming email is not in fact from the entity who claims to have sent it.
+PhishLine helps humans to recognise the subtle clues that an incoming email is not in fact from the entity who claims to have sent it.